Kcnarf/d3-voronoi-map-tween/README.md

 - <span style="color:steelblue">blue</span> cells are cells available in both the starting and ending Voronoï maps, i.e. data both in the starting and ending sets; these cells smoothly evolve in order to reflect their starting and ending weights, which may be distinct
 - <span style="color:pink">red </span>cells are cells available only in the starting Voronoï map, i.e. data only in the starting data set; these cells smoothly disappear
 - <span style="color:lightgreen">green</span> cells are cells available only in the ending Voronoï map, i.e. data only in the ending data set; these cells smoothly appear
-- _'evolving overall size'_ demonstrates that the plugin can handle animation between disks of distinct sizes; enabling it makes the ending overall disk smaller than the starting disk
+- _'evolving overall size'_ demonstrates that the plugin can handle animation between disks of distinct sizes; when enabled, the ending overall disk is smaller than the starting disk
-- _'evolving overall shape'_ demonstrates that the plugin can handle animation between distinct shapes; enabling it makes the ending overall shape a pentagone; here, the smooth interpolation between the two shapes is handled with [flubber](https://github.com/veltman/flubber)
+- _'evolving overall shape'_ demonstrates that the plugin can handle animation between distinct shapes; when enabled, the ending overall shape is a pentagone; here, the smooth interpolation between the two shapes (circle and pentagon) is handled with [flubber](https://github.com/veltman/flubber)
 - _'show internals'_ shows how the cells' sites evolve (they either appear/disappear/evolve in location and weight)

 Available only for **d3-voronoi-map v2**.

 ## Context

 Animating a Voronoï map is already possible with the [live arrangement](https://github.com/Kcnarf/d3-voronoi-map#live) feature of the [d3-voronoi-map](https://github.com/Kcnarf/d3-voronoi-map) plugin.
-This feature is sufficient to handle updates of data (displayed as evolving cell areas) for a static overall shape, but can't handle addition or deletion of data (deletion = data no longer existing at the end of the animation, addition = data not existing at the begining of the animation) and can't handle an evolving overall shape (e.g. a shape being bigger , representing the increase of the total amount).
+This feature is sufficient to handle updates of data (displayed as evolving cell areas) for a static overall shape, but can't handle addition or deletion of data (deletion = data no longer existing at the end of the animation, addition = data not existing at the begining of the animation) and can't handle an evolving overall shape (e.g. a shape becoming bigger, representing the increase of the total amount).

 This is where the d3-voronoi-map-tween comes in: